harleymckenzie/asc/README.md

 asc asg ls -n
 ```

-List all instances in an ASG, sorted by name:
+List all instances in an ASG:

 ```sh
 asc asg ls <asg-name>